iartarisi/tweetwatch/README.md

 $ bundle install
 ```

-You will also need to install the header files of the sqlite3 library
+You might need to install the header files for postgresql manually.
+Use
-manually.
-Use your distribution's package manager.
+your distribution's package manager.

 Create a `tweetwatch` postgresql database with a `tweetwatch` user and password: